 Rights Management and Song Ownership

 The management and protection of a song’s rights, as well as who owns which rights, are the main concerns of music publishing rights management.
-This part of the contract specifies whether the artist retains any ownership of their music or if they transfer all rights to the publisher.
+This part of the contract specifies whether the artist retains any ownership of their music or transfers all rights to the publisher.
 It’s vital for artists to understand the extent of rights they are signing away and to negotiate terms that allow them some degree of control, especially for future uses of their music.

 Duration and Termination Clauses